igor-couto/learning-rust/README.md

 Create a program that asks the user to enter their name and their age.
 Print out a message addressed to them that tells them the year that they will turn 100 years old.

 Exercício proposto pelo canal [YouCodeThings](https://www.youtube.com/watch?v=JVrvzxGUMNY)

+### YouCodeThings - Odd or Even?

+Ask the user for a number.
+Depending on whether the number is even or odd, print out an appropriate message to the user.

+Exercício proposto pelo canal [YouCodeThings](https://www.youtube.com/watch?v=-qOC0xad9yQ)